networknt/light-doc/content/concern/server.md

 }
 ```

-Startup hooks are loaded from [service][] module and the config file to bind all startupHooksProviders is service.yml file.
-This file is in src/main/resources/config folder in your generated project from [light-codegen][] and it should be externalized for any official deployment environment.
+Startup hooks are loaded during the server startup from [service][] module and the config file that binds all startupHooksProviders is the `service.yml` file.
+This file is in src/main/resources/config folder in your generated project from [light-codegen][], and it should be externalized for any official deployment environment.

 Here is an example.